The Wang-Landau algorithm reaches the flat histogram criterion in finite time: Wang--Landau algorithms: Different flavors

-A remarkable improvement has been made over Algorithm \ref{algo:WL}: the use of a ``Flat Histogram'' (FH) criterion to decrease the schedule only at certain random times.
-Let us introduce $\nu_t(i)$, the number of generated points at iteration $t$ that are in $\mathcal{X}_i$: For some predefined precision threshold $c$, we say that (FH) is met at iteration $t$ if: Intuitively, this criterion is met if the observed proportion of visits to each bin is not far from $\phi$, the desired proportion.
-The name ``Flat Histogram'' comes from the observation that if the desired proportions are all equal to $1/d$, this criterion is verified when the histogram of visits is approximately flat.
-The threshold $c$ could possibly decrease along the iterations, to get an always finer precision.
+Intuitively, this criterion is met if the observed proportion of visits to each bin is not far from $\phi$, the desired proportion.
+The name ``flat histogram'' comes from the observation that if the desired proportions are all equal to $1/d$, this criterion is verified when the histogram of visits is approximately flat.
+The threshold $c$ could possibly decrease along the iterations to get an always finer precision.

-The Wang-Landau with Flat Histogram (Algorithm \ref{algo:WLFH}) is similar to the previous algorithm, with a single difference: the schedule $\gamma$ does not decrease at each step anymore, but only when (FH) is met.
-To know whether it is met or not, a counter $\nu_t$ of visits to each bin is updated at each iteration, and when (FH) is met, the schedule decreases and the counter is reset to $0$.
+The Wang--Landau with flat histogram (Algorithm \ref{algoWLFH}) is similar to the previous algorithm, with a single difference: the schedule $\gamma $ does not decrease at each step anymore, but only when FH is met.
+To know whether it is met or not, a counter $\nu_t$ of visits to each bin is updated at each iteration, and when FH is met, the schedule decreases and the counter is reset to $0$.

-Note the difference between Algorithms \ref{algo:WL} and \ref{algo:WLFH}: $\gamma$ is indexed by $\kappa$ instead of $t$, and $\kappa$ is a random variable.
-As with Algorithm \ref{algo:WL}, the update of penalties (step \ref{algo:WLFH:update} of Algorithm \ref{algo:WLFH}) can be either update (\ref{eq:rightupdate}) or update (\ref{eq:wrongupdate}), or possibly something else.
+Note the difference between Algorithms \ref{algoWL} and \ref{algoWLFH}: $\gamma$ is indexed by $\kappa$ instead of~$t$, and $\kappa$ is a random variable.
+As with Algorithm \ref{algoWL}, the update of penalties (step \ref{algoWLFHupdate} of Algorithm \ref{algoWLFH}) can be either update (\ref{eqrightupdate}) or update (\ref{eqwrongupdate}), or possibly something else.
 Interestingly in this case, it is not obvious anymore that both updates will give similar results.
-Indeed, for $\gamma_\kappa$ to go to $0$, we need (FH) to be reached in finite time, so that $\kappa$ regularly increases.
+Indeed, for $\gamma_\kappa$ to go to $0$, we need FH to be reached in finite time, so that $\kappa$ regularly increases.